Muhammad Saad wrote an interesting scenario on LinkedIn. I will represent it here in italics and comment on it…

 Muhammad is repeating a well worn myth, which I first attacked in print some 25 years ago in my article Test Automation Snake Oil.
 He seems to think that machine replicate what humans do.
 They don’t.
 He seems to think that automation is inexpensive to create and maintain.
 In fact, it’s rather expensive, especially relative to how few bugs it ever finds.

 I repeat: I believe automation is important to consider in every project; and for some projects it’s absolutely critical.
 But it’s also quite a lot of work.
 It’s very easy to create a lot of low value checks that then have to be maintained as the product changes.
 Muhammad has painted a picture of a project that is severely understaffed, and has apparently gone a long time without a test team at all.
-Getting the testing ship in order is going to take time and management will have to be patient.
+Getting the testing sorted out is going to take time and management will have to be patient.

 Automation should never be allowed to become an obsession in itself.
 I have a lot of personal experience obsessing over the tools I write (I started my career as a developer and I enjoy writing code to help me test).
 I know that I need people around me that help me maintain perspective.